gvwilson/teachtogether.tech/_chapters_en/community.md

 Initiative has [guidelines][ada-guidelines] for communities to go with those given in [s:motivation-demotivation](#SECTION)for individuals:

-- **Encourage people.**
+Encourage people.
-  This is as simple as it is effective.
+: This is as simple as it is effective.

-- **Discourage hostility and bickering.**
+Discourage hostility and bickering.
-  Public, hostile, personal arguments are a natural breeding ground for impostor syndrome.
+: Public, hostile, personal arguments are a natural breeding ground for impostor syndrome.

-- **Eliminate hidden barriers to participation.**
+Eliminate hidden barriers to participation.
-  Be explicit about welcoming new students and colleagues, and thoroughly document how someone can participate in projects and events in your research group and at your institution.
+: Be explicit about welcoming new students and colleagues, and thoroughly document how someone can participate in projects and events in your research group and at your institution.

-- **As a leader, show your own uncertainties** and demonstrate your own learning process.
+As a leader, show your own uncertainties
+: and demonstrate your own learning process.
 When people see leaders whom they respect struggling or admitting they didn't already know everything when they started, having realistic opinions of their own work becomes easier.

-- **Reward and encourage people for mentoring newcomers.**
+Reward and encourage people for mentoring newcomers.
-  Officially enshrine mentoring as an important criterion in your career advancement process.
+: Officially enshrine mentoring as an important criterion in your career advancement process.

-- **Don't make it personal when someone's work isn't up to snuff.**
+Don't make it personal when someone's work isn't up to snuff.
-  When enforcing necessary quality standards, don't make the issue about the person.
+: When enforcing necessary quality standards, don't make the issue about the person.
 They aren't wrong or stupid or a waste of space;
   they've simply done one piece of work that didn't meet your expectations.